title

 Apple label Type-5:

-5th pressing has light green apple with
+The 5th pressing has a light green apple with

 "("An E.M.I.
 Recording")", without "Sold in U.K ..." label text located on the left.
-Released by stereo only.
+Released in stereo only.

 1970s